-Our lovely influencer, Lauren Charlton tells us, it's not goodbye - it's see you soon.
+Our lovely insider, Lauren Charlton tells us, it's not goodbye - it's see you soon.

 So, unfortunately due to the coronavirus outbreak and universities being closed for the remainder of the academic year, I had to make the difficult decision to move back home 2 months earlier than planned to be with my family.
 I thought I would give you an overview of my first year living at Iconinc and most importantly why I have decided to return in September as I embark on year 2 of my university course.